- How do I register for classes?

 Yes, credit may be awarded for IB credit, AP exams, and CLEP tests.
 Some of that credit may count for Liberal Arts Core and major requirements at Fort Lewis College.
-Visit the Testing Center and course catalog for detailed information.
+Visit the course catalog for detailed information.
 Make sure that your advisor is aware of previous credit you have earned.
 It is your responsibility to submit official test scores and/or transcripts so that you receive the college credit. (top)

 What is the Basic Skills Assessment and Fort Lewis College Mathematics and Composition Placement policy?

 Colorado law (CRS 23-1-113) requires all incoming freshmen and transfer students to be assessed for their basic skills in reading, writing, and mathematics.
 The assessments are made according to procedures approved by the Colorado Commission on Higher Education.

 If you have submitted your ACT or SAT scores and they are less than three years old, or you have taken previous coursework at another institution, we will use that information to place you into your introductory mathematics and composition classes.
 If we are missing the information required for assessment, you must take the Accuplacer assessment/placement test.
 If you fail to take the assessment/placement test within 30 days of the beginning of the term, a hold will be placed on your academic records.
 You may also take Accuplacer if you wish to challenge your existing placement in mathematics or composition. (top)

 A full-time credit load is 12 credits or more per semester.
 A part-time credit load is less than 12 credits per semester.
 Financial Aid, Housing, and health insurance typically have credit requirements.
 If it your responsibility to make sure you are taking the right number of credit hours for any credit minimums that may apply to you. (top)